About the Artist: Deborah Scott

 Exhibitions, Residencies, and Recognition

-Through layered narratives and fractured realities, I challenge the limits of realism while rejecting the detachment of conceptualism, pushing figurative painting into more uncertain and psychologically charged territory.
+Through layered narratives and fractured visual logic, I aim to challenge the limits of representation while rejecting the false comfort of visual certainty.

 Connect with My Work